What Is First Wort Hopping? – German Brewing Techniques

 Many experts have concluded that first wort hopping does indeed have the intended impact on a brew.

-For instance, author of Brewing Better Beer, Gordon Strong is adamant that FWH adds complexity and a smooth finish, and John Palmer concurs in the publication How to Brew.
+For instance, the author of Brewing Better Beer, Gordon Strong, is adamant that FWH adds complexity and a smooth finish, and John Palmer concurs in the publication How to Brew.

 What Does The Research Say About First Wort Hopping?